okta/okta-devices-kotlin/README.md

 #### CibaConsent

-Similar to UserConsent,use to handle CIBA request display the binding message and request the user to either accept or deny:
+Similar to UserConsent, use to handle CIBA request display the binding message and request the user to either accept or deny:

 ```kotlin
 private suspend fun handleCibaConsent(cibaConsent: CibaConsent) = runCatching {